How therapy works

 Everything you discuss with me is confidential.
 Nevertheless, there are specific conditions which you should be aware of:

-1. I may discuss aspects of our conversations with a clinical supervisor in order to support my work with you.
-Your identity will always be anonymised, ie. no personally identifying information will be shared, and the supervisor will have an equivalent confidentiality policy.
+- I may discuss aspects of our conversations with a clinical supervisor in order to support my work with you.
+Your identity will always be anonymised, i.e. no personally identifying information will be shared, and the supervisor will have an equivalent confidentiality policy.

-3. I am obliged to break confidentiality without prior notice in three specific cases involving the law being broken: terrorism, drug trafficking, and money laundering.
+- I am legally obliged to break confidentiality without prior notice in three specific cases: terrorism, drug trafficking, and money laundering.

 Accessibility

-An external flight of stairs (with handrails) are at the entrance to my consulting room, which is on the first floor of the building.
-Let me know if you require assistance in mounting these.
+An external flight of stairs (with handrails) is at the entrance to my consulting room, which is on the first floor of the building.
+Let me know if you require assistance in navigating these.

 Your details